EnduranceCode/JavaCourseraDuke/README.md

 #### Practice Quiz: Debugging Code

 The code written to solve the Quizzes in the *Debugging Code* section is stored in the branch [course1/week2/debugging](https://github.com/EnduranceCode/JavaCourseraDuke/tree/course1/week2/debugging).

+#### Strings Third Assignment

+The code written for the assignment *StorageResource Class* is stored in the branch [course1/week2/storage-resource-class](https://github.com/EnduranceCode/JavaCourseraDuke/tree/course1/week2/storage-resource-class).